FROM THE OFFICE OF THE SUPERINTENDENT

 Dear Students, Parents, and Community Members,

 In the meantime, we have been hosting NPS summer programs and Nantucket Community School summer camps in our buildings to provide quality learning and enrichment experiences during July and August.
 All the while, we have been working hard to make sure everything is ready for our 2023-24 school year.
 While hiring has been particularly challenging this year, we are lucky to welcome some excellent new educators to our NPS family as they fill newly created positions or take over for those who have retired or moved on.
-Our Facilities & Grounds Department is hard at work thoroughly cleaning, moving furniture, repainting, and resurfacing classroom areas, and beautifying our campus grounds.
-Our Tech Department has been busy repairing and setting up Chromebooks and other technology for students and teachers.
+Our Facilities & Grounds Department is hard at work thoroughly cleaning, moving furniture, repainting and resurfacing classroom areas, and beautifying our campus grounds.
+Our Tech Department has been busy repairing and setting up technology for students and teachers.
 Although many think that summer is a quiet time in the schools, it is quite the opposite, with our Central Office building, school front offices, and Central Registrar’s office buzzing with visitors and working to get ready for September!

-While we are preparing for the start of school, we hope that you, too, are gearing up for a return to in-person learning in September.
-Families and caregivers can certainly help to prepare students by encouraging learning opportunities through summer reading, visiting any of the wonderful community organizations on Nantucket that offer historical, scientific and/or environmental experiences.
+While we are preparing for the start of school, we hope that you, too, are gearing up for a return to learning in September.
+Families and caregivers can certainly help to prepare students by encouraging educational opportunities through summer reading, visiting any of the wonderful community organizations on Nantucket that offer historical, scientific and/or environmental experiences.
 There is much to enjoy in learning about the rich heritage and natural resources on our lovely island!

 We look forward to welcoming back our NPS students, faculty, and staff soon, and as always, please stay safe and healthy!